Can I convert gene symbols to UniProtKB identifiers? How can I map UniProtKB IDs or ACs to gene symbols?

 'gene_exact:'.
 This can be done with a simple script or even using "find and replace" in a text processing program:

 gene_exact:BRAF or gene_exact:BRCA1 or gene_exact:BRCA2 or gene_exact:BTK or gene_exact:CASP10 or gene_exact:CASP8 or etc.

 'reviewed:yes'if you wish to restrict your results to reviewed UniProtKB/Swiss-Prot entries, or

 'keyword:KW-1185'to restrict to a reference proteome.

 organism:"homo sapiens" and (gene_exact:braf or gene_exact:brca1 or gene_exact:brca2 or gene_exact:btk or gene_exact:casp10 or gene_exact:casp8) and reviewed:yes

-You can use “Customize” for your result table to show only gene names and UniProtKB identifiers, and then download the table (see 1. above).
+You can use the "Columns" button and customize your result table to show only gene names and UniProtKB identifiers, and then download the table (see 1. above).